Using WebSockets on Heroku with Node.js

 $ heroku open

-Apps using Socket.io should enable session affinity.
-If you plan to use Node’s Cluster module or to scale your app to multiple dynos, you should also follow Socket.io’s multiple-nodes instructions.
+You want apps using Socket.io to enable session affinity.
+If you plan to use Node’s Cluster module, or to scale your app to multiple dynos, follow Socket.io’s multiple-nodes instructions.

 $ heroku features:enable http-session-affinity